I had every intention to make non-chocolate butter pecan cookies.

 The cookies went into the oven and there was still no chocolate in these cookies!
 And oh my, can we talk about the smell coming from the oven?
 It smelled like we had been baking Christmas cookies all day.
 Buttery Christmas cookies with hints a vanilla and toasted pecans wafting through the entire kitchen and into the family room.
 The smell alone is reason enough to make these cookies!

 Out of the oven and straight into our mouths…….oh my gosh like hold the phone!

 They are amazing.
 Buttery and flakey, but soft and crunchy too.
 And with out chocolate………

 But then this happened.
 Yeah, the chocolate drizzle that puts these cookies over the top!

 These cookies are the perfect holiday treat with or without chocolate.
 I of course I recommend giving the chocolate a try!

-Supper easy to make just make the dough, roll into a log, refrigerate, slice, bake, and drizzle!
+Super easy to make, just roll the dough into a log, refrigerate, slice, bake, and drizzle!
 These are perfect on the Thanksgiving dessert table or at any of your holiday parties!
 And trust me everyone loves BUTTER.

 - In a large mixing bowl or bowl of a stand mixer, combine the butter, sugar, brown sugar, salt, and vanilla.
 Using a mixer beat the mixture until it is smooth, scrapping down the sides a few times.